Kansas working through details of who gets vaccinated when

 “We expect that sometime right after the first of the year, we will have a more definitive list of who will be vaccinated when,” Kelly told legislative leaders during a meeting Wednesday.

-Kansas has reported nearly 210,000 confirmed and probable coronavirus cases since the pandemic began in early March through Wednesday, or one for every 14 of its 2.9 million residents.
+Kansas has reported around 210,000 confirmed and probable coronavirus cases since the pandemic began, or one for every 14 of its 2.9 million residents.
 It has reported more than 2,500 deaths, or one for every 1,162 residents.

 Kelly’s staff has repeatedly said that she will get vaccinated — in public — when it’s “her turn.”
 However her husband, a retired pulmonologist and sleep disorder specialist, is working part-time in a clinic screening patients for COVID-19 and other diseases before surgeries and was vaccinated Tuesday.